Black Watch (wristwatch): Reception

 The watch suffered from serious inherent design flaws.
 These included the batteries only having a 10-day life and being difficult to replace.
 This was despite advertisement claims that the batteries lasted a year.
 The quartz crystal was temperature-sensitive, causing the watch to run at different speeds according to the ambient temperature.
-The LED display brightness was rather scarce, making it difficult to read in well lit environments.
+The LED display brightness was rather weak, making it difficult to read in well-lit environments.
 The case switches were unreliable, as were the clips that were intended to hold the plastic case together.
 The kit version was found to be very difficult for hobbyists to assemble.